youssefattia98/SLAM-Based-Interactive-Robot-Navigator/README.md

 ![immagine](https://github.com/youssefattia98/Research-Track-Assignment-3/blob/main/3.png)

-To be edited: The above Flowchart describes more details the communication between the ROS nodes and how data is transferred.
-Note that, the client can control the speed of the robot to a certain limit to assure that the robot will never crash and if the user chooses to increase the speed more than this limits the simulation will reset with minimum speed.
-Also, if the user input any wrong input then that he should the simulation will reset the robots position and speed.

 3)Final Output.
 ================================

 https://user-images.githubusercontent.com/69837845/151676908-20da9d25-f871-45e3-bbac-c1fe4be5ec13.mp4

-to be editied The speed up video below shows the robot behaving in the environment doing its intended task, this simulation can run for ever in which the robot will stay in this loop.
+The speed up video below shows the robot behaving in the environment doing its intended task, this simulation can run for ever in which the robot will stay in this loop.
 Furthermore, this assignment enhanced my skills in using Linux, docker, GitHub, ROS and Cpp and I am very happy with the output I have reached.
 Finally, I really wanted to mention how much I enjoyed working on this project with my collages.